 - 3.5 Officials of non-corporate Commonwealth entities must comply with the 'rules for all procurements' listed in Division 1, regardless of the procurement value.
-Officials must also comply with the 'additional rules' listed in Division 2 when the estimated value of the procurement is at or above the relevant procurement threshold and when an Appendix A exemption has not been utilised. - 3.6 Officials of corporate Commonwealth entities prescribed in section 30 of the Public Governance, Performance and Accountability Rule 2014 (PGPA Rule) as having to comply with the CPRs must comply with the 'rules for all procurements' listed in Division 1 and the 'additional rules' listed in Division 2 when the expected value of the procurement is at or above the relevant procurement threshold and when an Appendix A exemption has not been utilised. - 3.7 Despite being prescribed corporate Commonwealth entities, Old Parliament House (OPH), and the Australian Human Rights Commission (AHRC), must apply the CPRs as if they were a non-corporate Commonwealth entity (as set out in paragraph 3.5).
-The procurement thresholds for OPH and AHRC are the same as non-corporate Commonwealth entities however their reporting threshold is \$80,000.
+Officials must also comply with the 'additional rules' listed in Division 2 when the estimated value of the procurement is at or above the relevant procurement threshold and when an Appendix A exemption has not been utilised. - 3.6 Officials of corporate Commonwealth entities prescribed in section 30 of the Public Governance, Performance and Accountability Rule 2014 (PGPA Rule) as having to comply with the CPRs must comply with the 'rules for all procurements' listed in Division 1 and the 'additional rules' listed in Division 2 when the expected value of the procurement is at or above the relevant procurement threshold and when an Appendix A exemption has not been utilised. - 3.7 Despite being prescribed corporate Commonwealth entities, Australian Digital Health Agency, Australian Human Rights Commission, National Portrait Gallery of Australia, Old Parliament House, and Regional Investment Corporation, must apply a procurement threshold and reporting threshold of \$80,000 for procurements other than the procurement of construction services.
 They may opt-in to coordinated procurements and must only comply with those policies of the Commonwealth that specify compliance by corporate Commonwealth entities. - 3.8 Despite being a corporate Commonwealth entity, paragraph 3.7 also applies to the Commonwealth Superannuation Corporation in regards to its administrative functions only.